-At Rebecca Cheetham Nursery and Children's Centre, we will ensure that:
+At Rebecca Cheetham, we will ensure that:

-- Through training: staff, volunteers and our governors have an understanding of what radicalisation and extremism is, why we need to be vigilant, what the risk factors are, and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - We work with the local community, local authority, and Newham Safeguarding Children Board, to monitor the risk of extremism and radicalisation in our local area. - The DSL has received Prevent training and will act as the point of contact for any concerns relating to radicalisation and extremism. - The DSL will make referrals to Children's Services and will represent our organisation at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils alongside the values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of all people. - Children and young people are protected against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White and Black Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - The DSL acts as a Prevent Single Point of Contact (SPOC), who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
+- Through training: staff, volunteers and our Governors have an understanding of what radicalisation and extremism is, why we need to be vigilant, what the risk factors are, and how to respond when concerns arise. - There are systems in place in our schools for keeping pupils safe from extremist material when accessing the internet by using effective filtering and usage policies. - We work with the local community, local authority, and Newham Safeguarding Children Partnership, to monitor the risk of extremism and radicalisation in our local area. - Our DSLs have received Prevent training and will act as the point of contact for any concerns

+- relating to radicalisation and extremism. - Our DSLs will make referrals to Children's Services and will represent our organisation at Channel meetings as required. - Through our schools curricula, we will promote the spiritual, moral, social and cultural development of pupils alongside the values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of all people. - Children and young people are protected against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White and Black Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - Our DSLs act as Prevent Single Points of Contact (SPOC), who will be the leads within their organisations for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
 The responsibilities of the SPOC are described in Appendix Five. - Appropriate checks are carried out on visitors to ensure they will not be promoting extremist or radical views.